 Instead of barking like a dog, raccoon dogs give off a high-pitched whine or whimper, which can be interpreted as either submissive or friendly behavior.
 But when the animals feel threatened, they growl at each other.
 Unlike dogs, they don’t wag their tails, but they do use their olfactory senses to sniff for food.

 Raccoon dogs are stronger in pairs, so they band together to raise their young.
 The male forages for food and brings his findings to his pregnant mate.
 Once the pups are born, the male helps the female raise them.
 The pups get weaned after 40 days, and they’re able to take care of themselves around the four-month mark.

 In 2013, an all-white tanuki with blue eyes was found on a farm in Japan, caught in a trap intended for another animal.
 Because it’s white, the Japanese think it’s good luck.
-A wildlife instructor thought the tanuki’s snow white coat was inherited and not caused by albinism.
+The unusual coloring may have been due to leucism, a genetic mutation that inhibits production of melanin.